rondlite/reaction-docs/website/versioned_docs/version-3.0.0/devs-update-custom-plugin.md

   - Must have `"type": "module"` in the `package.json`
   - Should have `"engines": { "node": ">=12.14.1" }` in the `package.json`
   - Use `import/export` in your files rather than `require`, and publish without running the files through Babel.
-  - For a good example, see [https://github.com/reactioncommerce/api-utils/blob/trunk/package.json](https://github.com/reactioncommerce/api-utils/blob/trunk/package.json)
+  - For a good example, see [https://github.com/demandcluster/api-utils/blob/trunk/package.json]
-  - The package entry point must `export default` a function that accepts one argument, `api`, which is a `ReactionAPI` instance.
+  - The package entry point must `export default` a function that accepts one argument, `api`, which is a `DemandI` instance.
 In most cases, the only thing this function will do is call `api.registerPlugin`, passing in your plugin options.
-  - If you depend on other Reaction API plugins also being installed, list them as NPM dependencies in your `package.json` if they are published as NPM packages.
+  - If you depend on other DemandPI plugins also being installed, list them as NPM dependencies in your `package.json` if they are published as NPM packages.

 > By "NPM package" we mean [anything that NPM can install](https://docs.npmjs.com/cli/install.html#description).
 For example, you may want to install your custom plugin packages from private GitHub repos rather than publishing them to the NPM public registry or paying for private NPM.
 You can even specify a folder within your project as long as it has a `package.json` file.